CrayLabs/SmartSim/doc/application.rst

 Overview
 ========
 The ``Application`` class facilitates the execution of computational tasks within an ``Experiment`` workflow.
-These tasks can include launching compiled applications, running scripts, or performing general computational operations. ``Application(s)`` integrate into ``Job(s)``, where ``LaunchSettings`` provide launcher-specific behavior for the ``Job``.
+These tasks include launching compiled applications, running scripts, or performing general computational operations. ``Application(s)`` integrate into ``Job(s)``, where ``LaunchSettings`` provide launcher-specific behavior for the ``Job``.

 ==========
 Initialize
 ==========
-The ``Application`` class allows you to set your jobs program.
-This section details the steps to set up the input parameters for your application.
+A ``Application`` requires two input arguments: name and executable.
+Optionally, users may provide executable arguments.
+This section details argument names, argument types and how to use the arguments to initialize an ``Application``.

 **Step 1: Import Application**